Hervé Villechaize: Personal life and death

 In the mid-1970s, Villechaize met actress Susan Tyrrell.
 According to Tyrrell, they had a two-year relationship and shared a home in Laurel Canyon, Los Angeles.

 Villechaize married twice.
 He married his first wife, artist Anne Sadowski, in 1970.
 After Villechaize's serial infidelities, as well as ridicule over their height difference, they divorced in 1978 or 1979 (sources differ).
 He met his second wife, Camille Hagen, an actress and stand-in double, in 1977 on the set of the pilot for Fantasy Island.
 They married in 1980 and Hagen filed for divorce 15 months later.
 During their marriage, they lived at a 1.5 acre San Fernando Valley ranch, which also was home to a menagerie of farm animals and pets.

-In the early afternoon of September 4, 1993, at his North Hollywood home, Villechaize, aged 50, is believed to have first fired a shot through the sliding-glass patio door to awaken his longtime girlfriend, Kathy Self, before shooting himself.
-Self found Villechaize in his backyard, and he was pronounced dead at the Medical Center of North Hollywood.
+In the early afternoon of 4 September 1993, at his North Hollywood home, Villechaize, aged 50, is believed to have first fired a shot through the sliding-glass patio door to awaken his longtime girlfriend, Kathy Self, before shooting himself.
+Self found Villechaize in his backyard, and he was pronounced dead at the North Hollywood Medical Center.
 He was cremated and his ashes were scattered into the Pacific Ocean off Point Fermin in San Pedro, Los Angeles.

 Villechaize left a suicide note saying he was despondent over longtime health problems.
-He was suffering from chronic pain due to having oversized internal organs putting increasing pressure on his body.
-According to Self, Villechaize often slept in a kneeling position so he could breathe more easily.
+He was suffering from chronic pain, due to having oversized internal organs putting increasing pressure on his body.
+According to Self, Villechaize often slept in a kneeling position, so he could breathe more easily.
 He also left an audio recording of the suicide that included his last words.

-At the time of his death, Cartoon Network was in negotiations for him to co-star in Space Ghost Coast to Coast, which was then in pre-production.
-Villechaize would have voiced Space Ghost's sidekick on the show.
+At the time of his death, Villechaize was in negotiations with Cartoon Network for him to co-star in Space Ghost Coast to Coast, which was then in pre-production; he would have voiced Space Ghost's sidekick on the show.

 Depictions in media

 Sacha Gervasi spent several years writing a script about Villechaize.
 Gervasi conducted a lengthy interview with Villechaize just prior to his death.
-The film My Dinner with Hervé, which is based on the last few days of Villechaize's life, stars Peter Dinklage in the title role, and premiered on HBO on October 20, 2018.
+The film My Dinner with Hervé, which is based on the last few days of Villechaize's life, stars Peter Dinklage in the title role, and premiered on HBO on 20 October 2018.